 What to look for when buying women's mountain bike saddles

 The most important thing to get right in a saddle is the size, which bears no relation to the size of your bum.
 It’s more about the width of your sit bones, the two bony projections at the base of your pelvis, which is where all your weight concentrates when sitting, hence the name.
 The saddle should be wide enough so that both of these are supported at the same time.
-Most bike shops will help you measure your sit bone width; it’s just a case of sitting on a foam or gel pad and measuring the distance between the main depressions those bones make, then using this measurement to pick the saddle with the closest size.
+Most bike shops will help you measure your sit bone width although you can easily measure your sit bones at home.
+It’s just a case of sitting on a foam or thick cardboard and measuring the distance between the main depressions those bones make, then using this measurement to pick the saddle with the closest size.

 Since saddles are such a personal choice, and often a fairly big investment, getting it right can be a case of trial and error and most people are rightly concerned about the mountain costs of forking out on a number of saddles.
 Happily, many brands and bike shops will allow you a test period where you can ride the saddle, see how it feels, and if it doesn’t work for you you can return it and try something else.
 Ask the retailer if they’ll offer this service.